TRANQUANGLE1004/pid-library/README.md

     ```C
     PID__Init(&myPID, &myPIDFactor, myEncoder.pulse, &pidOut,50, (PID_OUT_LIMIT){ -500, 500 });
     ```
+- After you turn on flag isUseOutputLimit if you want limit your output.
+    ```C
+    PID__OnOutputLimitFlag(&myPID);
+    ```
+   Default PID don't use limit output.
+But i want use it to protect system.
+Output high can damaged hardware.
+- IMPORTANCE:
+  - You must change FREQUENCY_UPDATE_PID in pid.h.
+This is frequency i caculate out and update value.

 - Now you can create PID.
 You can use one of two way to do it.
   - Way 1:
     ```C